Starbucks to raise baristas' hourly wages starting in January

 "Coupled with higher wages and the expansion of hours, these investments have not only resulted in lower turnover ... but have also increased hourly total cash compensation by nearly 50% since fiscal year 2020," the company said in a statement.

-Starbucks employees currently make an average hourly wage of nearly $17.50 per hour, with baristas making between $15 and $24 per hour and a total compensation, with benefits, of approximately $27 per hour.
+Starbucks employees make an average wage of nearly $17.50 per hour, with baristas earning $15 to $24 an hour and total compensation of roughly $27 per hour including benefits, according to the company.

+The coffee chain's decision to grant raises to both its union and non-union employees is a departure from the company's previous policy.
+In 2022, Starbucks hiked pay and benefits only for employees in its non-union stores.
+The move earned the company criticism from the National Labor Relations Board, which ruled that the move violated labor laws.

 for more features.